syhong9509/ResuMe/README.md

 3. Fork the repository from github by clicking on the 'Fork' button in the top right-hand corner of the screen: <img src = "/Images/2212_Fork.JPG">

+This should make the ResuMe repository appear in